droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 ### Following the Ringmaster
 If one or more players follow Rictavio out of the Blue Water Inn, they can follow him to <span class="citation">N2f.
 Stable (p.
 101)</span> without difficulty.

 Once inside, Rictavio removes the parcel from his coat, withdraws two apples, and proceeds to feed them to his horse, Drusilla.
-Once Drusilla has finished eating, Rictavio checks his surroundings, forcing any hidden players to succeed on a DC 18 group Dexterity (Stealth) check or be detected.
+Once Drusilla has finished eating, Rictavio is attentive to his surroundings.
+GM should make a secret roll for any players who Avoid Notice with a DC 23 Stealth check or be detected.

-> [!info]+ **Group Checks**
-> See <span class="citation">Group Checks (<em>Player's Handbook</em>, p.
-175)</span> for more information on how to use group ability checks.

 > [!abstract]+ **Detecting Magic**
-> If a player casts _detect magic_ while in Rictavio's presence, they can immediately notice:
+> If a player casts _detect magic_ while in Rictavio's presence, remember that he has the next items and, probably, can't be detected with magic on their character level:
 >
-> * the aura of illusion magic surrounding his _hat of disguise_,
-> * the aura of enchantment magic surrounding his _ring of mind shielding_, and
-> * the aura of abjuration magic surrounding his _amulet of proof against detection and location_, which he wears hidden beneath his shirt.
+> * [_hat of disguise (greater)_](https://2e.aonprd.com/Equipment.aspx?ID=442&NoRedirect=1) which is an illusion and can be detected only by 5th rank of Detect Magic, But he also has
+> * _ring of mind shielding_ which is basically a [Hidden Mind](https://2e.aonprd.com/Spells.aspx?ID=1556) wand that can be used only by Van Richten, and it was acquired by him in his travels through the mists.

 If he detects any players, Rictavio calls out to them and notes, amusedly, that it's impolite to lurk in dark places.
 He then lightheartedly interrogates them, doing his best to uncover their purpose in following him while avoiding revealing his true identity.